mwpriddy/mwpriddy.github.io/README.md

 - The [Font Awesome](http://fortawesome.github.io/Font-Awesome/) social media icons are used in this site, with a little bit of help from a [bootstrapbay blog post](http://bootstrapbay.com/blog/font-awesome/).
 - This [blog by Justin James](http://digitaldrummerj.me/monthview/) helped to develop my posts page and its organization.
 - [Blog Home from Start Bootstrap](http://startbootstrap.com/template-overviews/blog-home) for some of the posts page formatting.

+## Other useful sites
+- [Joshua Lande](http://joshualande.com/jekyll-github-pages-poole/) has a thorough post about getting his site up-and-running.
+Uses google analytics and Disqus.
+I also like the thought of the _includes folder for code snippet.
+- [Loyc](http://loyc.net/2014/blogging-on-github.html) is basic, but had a good reference for [Jekyll operators](http://docs.shopify.com/themes/liquid-documentation/basics/operators).
+- [How I built a blog in one day](http://erjjones.github.io/blog/How-I-built-my-blog-in-one-day/).
+Need I say more?